My Health Record participation obligations

 These obligations fall into two broad categories:

-Establishing a security and access policy – organisations must establish, review, update, maintain, enforce and promote policies that ensure My Health Record is used safely and responsibly.
+Prior to registering with My Health Record – organisations must establish a security and access policy to ensure My Health Record is used safely and responsibly.

-Complying with ongoing participation obligations – once registered with My Health Record, your organisation is required to comply with a range of ongoing participation obligations.
+Complying with ongoing participation obligations following registration – your organisation’s security and access policy must be regularly reviewed, updated, maintained, enforced and communicated to all staff.
+Your organisation is also required to comply with a range of ongoing participation obligations.

 Establish a My Health Record security and access policy